Skip to content

 Open Table of contents

-The thinking trigger words
+The trigger words

-Just drop them naturally into your prompt: “Ultrathink about why this auth flow keeps failing.”
+Drop them naturally into your prompt: “Ultrathink about why this auth flow keeps failing.”

 When to still reach for ultrathink